amadeus4dev/amadeus-open-api-specification/README.md

-# amadeus-open-api-specification
+# Amadeus Open API Specification

-Amadeus Open API Specification
+This repository contains the Open API specification files for the [Amadeus for Developers](https://developers.amadeus.com) Self-Service APIs.